norecha/pokubot/README.md

 * Rax 2: barb
 * Rax 3: archer
 * Rax 4: archer

+###Issues
+Bot is still in its early stages, I have not tested with different machines.
+If there are bugs/suggestions, create an issue.

 ###Donate
 If you like PokuBot consider a donation to support further development.
 Click